-The Company recognized asset impairment charges of \$22 million and \$4 million in the second quarters of 2014 and 2013, respectively, and \$72 million and \$10 million in the first half of 2014 and 2013, respectively.
-The second quarter of 2014 impairment charges include \$10 million for store impairments and \$12 million resulting from a decision to convert certain websites to a common platform.
-The impairment charges in the first half of 2014 also include \$28 million related to the abandonment of a software implementation project in Europe, \$13 million to write off of capitalized software following certain information technology platform decisions related to the Merger, and \$1 million from a decision to close the 19 Grand & Toy stores in Canada acquired as part of the Merger.
+We recognized asset impairment charges of \$6 million and \$49 million in the third quarters of 2014 and 2013, respectively, and \$77 million and \$58 million in year-to-date 2014 and 2013, respectively.
+The 2014 year-to-date charges include a \$28 million asset impairment related to the abandonment of a software implementation project in Europe, \$25 million related to the write off of capitalized software following certain information technology platform decisions related to the Merger, as well as store impairments.
+The third quarter 2014 charge includes approximately \$1 million impairment of favorable lease intangible asset values following identification of closing locations where future intangible asset recovery was considered unlikely.
+The third quarter and year-to-date 2013 impairment charge include \$44 million goodwill impairment triggered by the sale of our interest in Office Depot de Mexico.
+Both periods in 2014 and 2013 include expenses related to underperforming stores in North America.

-The store impairment charges recognized in the second quarter and first half of 2014 were based on discounted cash flow analyses of the retail locations that assumed a sales decline the next year similar to recent experience, with negative but improving trends for later years.
+The store impairment charges recognized in the third quarter and year-to-date 2014 were based on discounted cash flow analyses of the retail locations that assumed a sales decline the next year similar to recent experience, with negative but improving rates for later years.
 Gross margin assumptions and operating costs were assumed to be consistent with recent actual results and planned activities.

 Based on development of the real estate strategy during the second quarter of 2014, the Company currently anticipates closing at least 400 stores by the end of 2016, including approximately 165 stores in 2014.
-For purposes of the store impairment analysis for the second quarter of 2014, cash flow periods were limited to the likely closure dates identified in the analysis.
+For purposes of the store impairment analysis for the third quarter of 2014, cash flow periods were limited to the likely closure dates identified in the analysis.
 Over this implementation horizon, the extent and identity of closures is likely to change based on market condition, competitive behavior, results experienced from closures compared to expectations, the real estate market and other factors.
 To the extent that future sales and operating assumptions in the current portfolio are not achieved or are subsequently reduced, or more or different stores are closed, additional impairment charges may result.
 Additionally, we may experience volatility from the timing of recognition of impairment charges followed by credits related to capital leases and deferred rent accounts if the leases are terminated or modified.
-However, at the end of the second quarter of 2014, the impairment analysis reflects the Company's best estimate of future performance, based on the current business model.
+However, at the end of the third quarter of 2014, the impairment analysis reflects the Company's best estimate of future performance, based on the current business model.